rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ## 1.21.34 No title

 <a name="1.21.34.1">1.21.34.1</a> If no title can be found in any source, use as the title proper the opening words of the text if these provide a reasonably distinctive title.
 If the opening words of the text are not suitable, or if the beginning of the text is lacking, devise a brief descriptive title, preferably in the language and script of the cataloging agency, or supply a title from a reference source; use this devised or supplied title, enclosed in square brackets, as the title proper.
-Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the source of the title proper (see [1.29.33.1](/DCRMR/title/Note-on-title/#1.29.33.1)).
+Always make a [Note on title](/DCRMR/title/Note-on-title/) indicating the source of the title proper (see [1.29.33.1](/DCRMR/title/Note-on-title/#1.29.33.1)).

 >Example:
 >Title proper: <CITE>Ye true-born Englishmen proceed, our trifling crimes detect</CITE>